Democrats, Republicans race to finish in Ga. as Trump casts shadow over Senate runoffs

 As a result, Republican strategists spent the final hours of the contest focused on pressuring Trump and his aides to script his Monday night appearance in the state in a way that does not further undermine their chances.

-“If he tells people not to vote,” said one Republican involved in the race who requested anonymity to speak frankly, “that is a cataclysmic failure.”
+“If he tells people not to vote,” said one Republican involved in the race who spoke on the condition of anonymity to be frank, “that is a cataclysmic failure.”

 Another strategist, who spoke on the condition of anonymity for similar reasons, said there was broad concern that Trump would use his rally in the state to spread the same threats that he aired in a weekend phone call with Georgia Republican officials, in which he told them that “because of what you’ve done to the president, a lot of people aren’t going out to vote.”